ynsmrsk/tweet-maker/README.md

 	  </ContentLoader>
 	)
 	```
-- Retweets, Quote Tweets and Likes are formatted to show in "[Number,Fraction]K" style if entered number is bigger than thousand.
+- Retweets, Quote Tweets and Likes are formatted to show in "[Number,Fraction]K" style if entered number is bigger than thousand. <br>
 **eg: 561,095 => 561K | 67,826 => 67.8K**
 	```javascript
 	const formatNumber = number => {